-France, Sweden and the United Kingdom continue to dominate China’s liquor imports.
+France, Sweden and the United Kingdom continue to dominate the imported liquor market in China.
 Huge companies like LVMH (maker of Hennessy and Belvedere), Pernod Ricard (maker of Martell, Chivas Regal and Absolut) and Diageo (maker of Johnnie Walker and Smirnoff) have huge shares in the market.

 Among local spirits, baijiu remains the top drink of choice for many Chinese.

 To succeed in China’s liquor market, businesses should: 1) understand the competition in the markets, 2) determine which local markets to target, 3) set up the right pricing profile, 4) craft a successful branding strategy, and 5) find reliable local partners to achieve sales goals in the market.
 The experience of Monkey 47 – a German gin brand – demonstrates the value of investing in determining feasibility and testing the market.